Pleiades (Greek mythology): Etymology

 The name Pleiades ostensibly derived from the name of their mother, Pleione, effectively meaning "daughters of Pleione".
 However, etymologically, the name of the star-cluster likely came first, and Pleione's name indicated that she was the mother of the Pleiades.
 According to another suggestion Pleiades derived from πλεῖν (plein, "to sail") because of the cluster's importance in delimiting the sailing season in the Mediterranean Sea: "the season of navigation began with their heliacal rising".

 Family

 The Pleiades' parents were the Titan Atlas and the Oceanid Pleione born on Mount Cyllene.
 In some accounts, their mother was called Aethra, another Oceanid.
 Aside from the above-mentioned sisters (the Hyades), the Pleiades' other siblings were Hyas and the nymph Calypso who was famous in the tale of Odysseus.
-Sometimes they were related as half-sisters to the Hesperides, nymphs of the morning star.
+Sometimes they were related as half-sisters to the Hesperides, nymphs of the evening and sunset.

 Names

 Several of the most prominent male Olympian gods (including Zeus, Poseidon, and Ares) engaged in affairs with the seven heavenly sisters.
 These relationships resulted in the birth of their children.